Multnomah County Emergency Medical Services provides medical oversight and overall coordination of the EMS system in Multnomah County.

 Program Functions

-- Joint training organized and supervised by Multnomah County EMS helps fire and ambulance paramedics interpret and utilize medical protocols in a similar fashion.
+• Joint training organized and supervised by Multnomah County EMS, to help fire and ambulance paramedics apply medical protocols consistently.

 EMS Rules, Code & Ambulance Service Plan